National Lottery (Ireland): Games

 The National Lottery began gaming operations on 23 March 1987 when it launched its first scratchcards, selling an estimated 1 million on the first day of trading.
-It launched its flagship drawing game Lotto the following year, holding the first draw on 16 April 1988.
-The National Lottery now offers Lotto and Lotto Plus draws on Wednesdays and Saturdays, EuroMillions and Plus draws on Tuesdays and Fridays, and two Daily Million draws each day.
+It now offers EuroDreams draws on Mondays and Thursdays, Lotto and Lotto Plus draws on Wednesdays and Saturdays, EuroMillions and Plus draws on Tuesdays and Fridays, and two Daily Million draws each day.
 It also runs a range of other games, including televised bingo, Millionaire Raffles, and online instant-win games.

-National Lottery tickets and scratchcards are sold by retail agents around the country.
-As of 31 December 2020, there were 5,415 retailers in the National Lottery's network.
-Since 2009, the National Lottery has offered the facility to buy lottery tickets and play instant-win games online.
-In 2020, around 15 percent of the National Lottery's sales were transacted online.
+Since the National Lottery's inception, tickets and scratchcards have been sold through a countrywide network of retailers.
+In 2009, the National Lottery introduced online sales for lottery tickets; it also now offers online instant-win games.
+In 2023, around 84 percent of sales were transacted through the 5,195-member retail network and almost 16 percent were made online.

-All National Lottery prizes are paid out as tax-free lump sums.
-All prizes in Lotto, EuroMillions, and Daily Million games must be claimed within 90 days of the applicable drawing dates.
+National Lottery prizes are paid out as tax-free lump sums, with the top two EuroDreams prizes paid as tax-free annuities.
+All prizes in Lotto, EuroMillions, EuroDreams, and Daily Million games must be claimed within 90 days of the applicable drawing dates.
 The minimum age for playing all National Lottery games is 18, and winners have the right to remain anonymous.
-All unclaimed prizes are retained by the National Lottery and must be used for promotional expenses.
-Between 2015 and 2020, €90 million in prizes went unclaimed.
+All unclaimed prizes are retained by the National Lottery and are mostly used for marketing expenses.